ddowse/pf-tunnelactive/README.md

 As you can see the routing is set to route the VPN Server IP's from

 ovpnc3 => (80.255.7.98) ovpnc2 => (85.17.28.145) ovpnc1 => (0.0.0.0/1 ) Internet

+ATTENTION!
+May contains bugs - Please report if found.
+Thanks.